Adib-C/Recipe-app/README.md

 ### How to start project

-First, fork this repository to a local folder, after that, create a folder called `credentials.json` in the `src` folder, and copy paste this into the file:
+First, fork this repository to a local folder, after that, edit the file called `credentials.json` in the `src` folder, and change `EDAMAM_API_KEY` to an actual edamam api key, and change `EDAMAM_API_ID` to an actual edamam api id
 ```
 {
     "APP_KEY": "EDAMAM_API_KEY",